 They compared levels in a conventional house with those in an air-tight house which had mechanical ventilation with heat recovery installed.
 The results for a 4 day period are shown in the attached graph.

 CO2 concentrations in excess of 1000 ppm suggest inadequate ventilation.
-Problems such as lack of concentration, headaches and general drowsiness start to appear at high CO2 levels.
+Problems such as lack of concentration, headaches and general drowsiness start to appear with high CO2 levels.

-Optimal conditions minimising health risks to humans occur when the Relative Humidity (RH) at normal room temperatures is between 40% and 60%.
+Optimal conditions, minimising health risks to humans, occur when the Relative Humidity (RH) at normal room temperatures is kept between 40% and 60%.
 Bacteria, moulds and viruses all thrive in clammy moist environments.
 These can cause coughing, lung irritation and general discomfort.
-A comfortable and healthy indoor environment in terms of temperature and relative humidity is represented below
+A comfortable and healthy indoor environment in terms of temperature and relative humidity is represented below.